particle-iot/docs/src/content/reference/device-os/firmware.md

 The B Series  SoM (system-on-a-module) requires the external BLE/Mesh antenna connected to the **BT** connector.
 The SoMs do not have built-in antennas.

-BLE support is in beta test in Device OS 1.3.0.
+BLE is supported in Device OS 1.3.1 and later.
+BLE support was in beta test in Device OS 1.3.0.
 It is not available in earlier Device OS versions.
+Some differences between 1.3.0 and 1.3.1 include:

+- The number of connections from a central devices to peripherals is 3.
+It was 1 in 1.3.0.
+- The calls to get a characteristic now return a boolean value (true = success) and take the characteristic object as a parameter rather than returning the characteristic as in 1.3.0.
+- Limits for the number user characteristics is 20.
+In 1.3.0 it was 7.

 ### BLE Class